marcinkowal2015/website/src/blog/migrating_javascript_to_typescript_part_1.md

 myLogger.logWithoutName("bar"); //console output -> bar
 ```

 In this example we have a constructor function(class) which takes one argument, and have 3 properties.
-One string property, which is name and 3 functions, one defined inside constructor function and two of them defined on prototype.
+One string property and 3 functions, one defined inside constructor function and two of them defined on prototype.

 As a first step, lets focus on just constructor function, we will get back to prototype later.
 Our constructor function in TypeScript can be defined as a class, so let's write class definition for a Logger: